ericwaetke/mollie-payments-medusa/README.md

 ### Using the Official SDK

-The plugin now uses the official SumUp TypeScript SDK, which provides:
+The plugin uses a clean SDK-first approach:
+- ✅ Official SumUp TypeScript SDK for all supported operations
+- ✅ Direct fetch calls only for features not yet available in SDK
 - ✅ Automatic environment detection based on API keys
 - ✅ Built-in error handling and retry logic
 - ✅ Type-safe API interactions
-- ✅ Consistent API responses
-- ✅ Dynamic ESM loading for compatibility
-- ✅ Fetch fallback for unsupported features
+- ✅ No unnecessary fallback complexity

 ### Test Environment